 Public Beach Accesses

 The Town of Fort Myers Beach maintains 26 public beach accesses on Estero Island.
 These are marked and easily accessed from Estero Boulevard.
 Many of the accesses also have public parking.
-View the list of public beach accesses which is maintained by the Town of Fort Myers Beach by following the link above.
+View the list of public beach accesses maintained by the Town of Fort Myers Beach.

 Newton Park & Seven Seas

 Newton Park is a historical site located at 4650 Estero Boulevard, near Publix.
 Newton Park offers Cheeki Hut shade structures, picnic tables, restrooms, showers, parking, drinking fountains and a beautiful view of the Gulf of Mexico from dusk to dawn.
 Newton Park is also available for rentals such as weddings, parties or other special events.
 Newton Park is a beach front property and historic home rich in island history associated with Jim and Ellie Newton whose extensive friendships with Thomas Edison, Henry Ford, Harvey Firestone, Charles Lindbergh, and others are recorded in Jim Newton’s book, “Uncommon Friends”.
 Outside sources have provided funding for acquisition, development, and maintenance making is community resource possible at little expense to the Town of Fort Myers Beach.